fabiommendes/craftinginterpreters/book/evaluating-expressions.md

 <aside name="number">

-Yet again, we take care of this edge case with numbers to ensure that jlox and clox work the same.
+Yet again, we take care of this edge case with numbers to ensure that pylox and clox work the same.
 Handling weird corners of the language like this will drive you crazy but is an important part of the job.